Find answers to common questions about our VPS testing.

 We use stress-ng

-We first average the results of all the VPS' listed on the site to create a baseline.
+We first average the results of all the VPSs listed on the site to create a baseline.
 Then we take the results of the VPS being tested and compare it to the baseline.
 The higher the score the better the performance.

 We only use the VPS for performance testing.
 We do not use them for any other purpose.